 What is the local currency?

-The currency in Poland is the zloty.
+The currency in Portugal is the euro.

 What is the current exchange rate?

 Where do I exchange money?

 You can exchange a small amount of money there because you might not have a chance to exchange again for several days.
 In Beja, you'll have access to banks on Monday through Friday until 3:00PM.